sean-rohan-NOAA/moontran/README.md

 - cloud_e_i: _e<sub>i</sub>_ parameter for delta-Eddington approximation for two-stream approach for cloud transmission (Slingo, 1989).
 - cloud_f_i: _f<sub>i</sub>_ parameter for delta-Eddington approximation for two-stream approach for cloud transmission (Slingo, 1989).

-## Usage
+# Usage

-*moontran* arguments are specified in a JSON file that contains all of the arguments needed to run the model.
-In the JSON file, time (e.g., month, hour), space (latitude, longitude), and environment (e.g., water vapor, wind speed) can have a length of one or length equal to the number of observations.
-Paths to data sources that are used in the model must be specified.
+Running *moontran* requires using a JSON file that specifies all of the arguments that are needed to run the model.
 For an example of a JSON input file, see the 'moontran_input.json' file in the repository.

+In the JSON file, arguments that specify time (e.g., month, hour), space (latitude, longitude), and environmental conditions (e.g., water_vapor, wind_speed) must have length equal to one (1) or the number of observations (n_obs).
+Arguments that specify paths to data sources for constants, user-specified constants (e.g., cloud_droplet_radius), and mode for the model (e.g., adj_to_utc, cloud_modification) must have length equal to one (1).

-Note to R Users: The 'rjson' package can convert lists to JSON strings that can be used by moontran().
+Tip for R Users: The 'rjson' package converts lists to JSON strings that can be written to a file and used by moontran().

 # References